anushaladha04/portfolio-site/README.md

 # Anusha Ladha’s Portfolio
 ## Introduction

 Hi!
-I’m Anusha Ladha, a second-year Computer Science & Engineering student at UCLA.
+I’m Anusha Ladha, a second-year Computer Science student at UCLA.
 This repository contains the code for my interactive 3D portfolio website.
 The site is designed as a floating island with three simple sections: About, Projects, and Contact.

 ## About This Project